bsc-quantic/HadaMAG.jl/docs/src/manual/State.md

 StateVec{ComplexF64,2}(n=4, dim=16, mem=296.0 B)
 ```

-You can also generate Haar-random states for qutrits:
+You can also generate states evolved with quantum circuits for qutrits:

 ```julia
 julia> ψ_qutrit = rand_haar(3; q=3, depth=2)